 As you can see by the info above, in the Sierra Club's eyes, this trip is technically split into 2 trips.
 Historically, most people opt to do only the first 2 days in order to avoid the portages.
 But since I (Gregg Riemer) am leading both legs of the trip, I need to be there for all 4 days.
 As such, if you want to do only the first two days, you'll need to arrange your own transportation.

 Since I'll be busy organizing and registering the Sierra Club people on this trip, I won't have time to lead all aspects of the Hoofer trip.
 I can be Hoofer river leader on the water, but I'm hoping somebody else can step up and organize food and equipment for the Hoofer contingent.

-I've paddled all over the North America and the Pine is one of my favorite rivers anywhere, so you don't want to miss this opportunity.
+I've paddled many rivers and the Pine is one of my favorite rivers anywhere, so you don't want to miss this opportunity.
 This will be an excellent introduction to semi-wilderness canoe tripping and would be good practice for other trips I hope to lead in Canada later in the summer.

 - Event Type